Groundlings Theatre

 Theatre potential

-The theatre and drama school plays an active role in its community, working closely with local schools, and is well-used by youth groups and groups working with vulnerable people.
-The company produces its own work as well as hosting visiting shows and is becoming well known for the unique opportunities it provides to its local community, from volunteering and work experience through to the chance for amateur actors and creatives to work alongside professionals.
+The theatre and drama school plays an active role in its community, working closely with local schools, and is well-used by local creative and community groups.
+The company produces its own work as well as hosting visiting shows and is becoming well known for the unique opportunities it provides to its local community, from volunteering and work experience through to the chance for amateur actors and creatives to work alongside professionals and continue their practice through the drama school.

 The auditorium is usually set up for audiences to be seated cabaret-style, giving performances an intimate feel and making the venue quite unlike any other in the local area.
-The venue is also available for events, rehearsals and community hires and houses a costume department with hundreds of items available for loan.
+The venue is also available for events, rehearsals and community hires and houses a costume department for the public to hire.

 Current situation